FRRouting/frr/doc/developer/building-frr-on-ubuntu1804.rst

 Configure
 ^^^^^^^^^
 Options below are provided as an example.

-See `User Guide/Installation <http://frrouting.readthedocs.io/en/latest/installation.html>` for more.
+.. seealso:: *Installation* section of user guide

 ::